binomaiheu/ADS1219/README.md

 ## Unit tests

 The library includes a number of unit tests to test the functionality of a connected ADS1219 device.
 These tests are included in the `test` folder.
 You can run them via `pio test` or pushing the test button.
+Several test folder exist :

+- `test_ads1219_config` : performs various read/write tests on the configuration registry in the chip
+- `test_ads1219_readout`: performs various tests with the readout, single shot and continuous mode
+- `test_ads1219_powerdown`: tests the powerdown behaviour

 ## Inspired by